toggledbits/MatrixFireFast/README.md

 PixelTest is a simple sketch that displays a series of patterns meant to expose the arrangement of pixels in the matrix.
 By watching how the pixels display, you can determine the arrangement of the matrix and get MatrixFireFast configured correctly.

-Before you run PixelTest, you will need to set (in the sketch) the matrix data pin and its width and height in the same manner as described for MatrixFireFast in "Basic Configuration" above.
+Before you run PixelTest, you will need to set (in the PixelTest sketch) the matrix data pin and its width and height in the same manner as described for MatrixFireFast in "Basic Configuration" above.
+Also confirm that the matrix LED type (`MAT_TYPE` is correct).
+The LED types supported by FastLED can be found in their [documentation](https://github.com/FastLED/FastLED/wiki/Overview).

 If you are using a separate (non-USB) power supply, you may also want to turn on `BRIGHTNESS_TEST` and set `BRIGHT` (0-255) as well.
 If enabled, the brightness test will allow you to measure the worst-case current draw of your matrix at full brightness with all pixels on (and white).
 Since this test can crash a USB-powered matrix configuration, it is normally disabled in the distribution.
 A good way to do this is to simply use a good-quality bench power supply, as these usually display the (ampere) measurement of the load.
 This test also allows you to try out various values for `BRIGHT` to see what you might want to use in MatrixFireFast.

 > NOTE: Make sure the matrix is in the orientation in which you want to install it before starting the test.
 The advice in this section assumes you are looking at the matrix in the same orientation as that in which it will be installed.

-Download the configured sketch to the micro.
+Download the configured PixelTest sketch to the micro.
 PixelTest will begin by blinking the first pixel, the "origin" pixel 0, for 15 seconds.
 If pixel 0 is anywhere in the *top* row of the matrix, you need to *define* `MAT_TOP` in MatrixFireFast (e.g. `#define MAT_TOP`).
 Otherwise, undefine it (e.g. `#undef MAT_TOP`).
 If pixel 0 is on the *left* edge of the matrix, you should *define* `MAT_LEFT`; otherwise, undefine it.

 PixelTest will next turn on (in various colors) the remaining pixels in the row.
 If the matrix displays a _horizontal line of pixels at the top or bottom edge_, proceed to the next step.
 Otherwise, you are most likely to see one or more vertical columns of pixels lit (and possibly a partial column).
 In this case, the display is arranged in column-major order.
 If that's the case, the easiest thing to do is to install the display rotated 90 degrees clockwise or counter-clockwise.
-Rotate the display, reconfigure (width and height are now swapped) and re-run PixelTest, and set the preprocessor macros according to those results.
+Rotate the display, reconfigure the sketch (width and height are now swapped, so you need to swap the values for `MAT_W` and `MAT_H`), upload the sketch to the micro and re-run, and then set the preprocessor macros according to those results.
 Alternately, you could write a custom `pos()` function if rotating the display is not possible or practical.

 PixelTest will then try to bounce a single pixel up and down in a single column.
 The "ball" should move straight up and down in the same column, without changing columns as it ascends and descends.
 If the pixel jumps from left to right while moving up and down, you should define `MAT_ZIGZAG` in MatrixFireFast; otherwise (it keeps a single straight line), undefine it.